Brian Anderson Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.57 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.50).

-- Athletics pitchers combine to surrender the most home runs in baseball (102 total, 1.6 per game).
+- The Athletics allow the most home runs in baseball (102 total, 1.6 per game).

-- Moll makes his first start of the season for the Athletics.
+- The Athletics will look to Blackburn (0-0) in his third start this season.

-- The 31-year-old southpaw has 27 appearances out of the bullpen this season.
+- His most recent appearance was on Sunday against the Miami Marlins, when the righty went five innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.